Walker County Fair - General Rules

 - This code of ethics applies to anyone exhibiting animals at livestock shows in Walker County.
 It includes junior as well as open-class exhibitors who compete in structured classes of competition.
 All classes of livestock offered at the livestock events are included: Cattle (Beef), Goats (meat), and other specialty animals, including poultry, rabbits, sheep, swine, and any other livestock classes offered.
 This "Walker County Fair Livestock Show Code of Ethics" will be amended automatically to include any additional rules and regulations that individual livestock committees impose at the local, county, state, regional, and national levels.

 - The following practices or procedures are unacceptable and are defined as being deceptive, fraudulent, unethical, and inhumane in the care, fitting, preparation, and showing of all classes of livestock.
 The use of any illegal drugs is prohibited.
 (See rule #5 of the Walker County Fair Livestock Show Code of Ethics.)
 Use of illegal drugs is considered a premeditated act.
 Furthermore, any information obtained pertaining to the practice of illegal alteration of an animal by or on behalf of an exhibitor will be turned over to the proper authorities for possible criminal prosecution.
-THIS-IS-A-ONE-STRIKE-AND-YOU-ARE-OUT-POLICY!
-Exhibitors will forfeit any premiums, awards, or auction proceeds and will be prohibited from further competition at future shows in Walker County for not less than one year, as well as being subject to potential criminal prosecution.
+Exhibitors will forfeit any premiums, awards, or auction proceeds and will be prohibited from further competition at future shows in Walker County for not less than 400 days as well as being subject to potential criminal prosecution.

 - The following is a listing of guidelines all exhibitors must follow to enter livestock at organized competitive events:

 - All exhibitors must have viable proof of ownership available to prove length of time animals have been owned.
-Market animals (beef, sheep, swine), small market animals (rabbits and poultry), and animals of any other categories added later must be owned and under the exhibitor's daily care to be eligible to participate at the Walker County Fair.
+Market animals (beef, sheep, swine, meat goat), small market animals (rabbits and poultry), and animals of any other categories added later must be owned and under the exhibitor's daily care to be eligible to participate at the Walker County Fair.
 The official ownership date is the date shown on the bill of sale or receipt of sale unless the animal was bred by the exhibitor, in which case calving or birth records will be utilized.
 (Individual Division Rules may determine ownership requirements for nonmarket animals.)
 Breed-association papers or certificates on registered breeding livestock must show the exhibitor as the sole owner of the animal.

 - No exhibitor may show a market animal which has been previously sold at an auction or sale as a market animal through another regional or major livestock show.
 Any method used to misrepresent the age of an animal for a class in which it is shown is deceptive and considered to be illegal.
 Showing an animal for another individual by claiming ownership in order to show in a specific livestock class or event is prohibited.
 False ownership is illegal.